meeb/gateaux/README.md

-# UNDER ACTIVE DEVELOPMENT, DO NOT USE
+# UNDER ACTIVE DEVELOPMENT, DO NOT USE, NOT ON PYPI

 # gateaux